michaeltroger/fhooe-check-exam-results/README.md

-# FHOÖ check Levis automatically for new exam results with Slack notification
+# Check the FH Oberösterreich's Levis automatically for new exam results with Slack notification
 ##at https://levis.fh-ooe.at

 ##How does it work?